tursodatabase/libsql-client-py/docs/reference.rst

    :type auth_token: Optional[str]
    :rtype: :class:`Client`

-   Create a client for connecting to a database.
+   Creates an asynchronous client for connecting to a database.
 This library supports multiple approaches for connecting to the database, which are distinguished by the scheme (protocol) in the URL:

    * ``file:`` connects to a local SQLite database (using the builtin ``sqlite3`` package)